Outlets Stopped After Heavy Rains

 - Could the circuit breaker itself go bad?

-This electrical troubleshooting question came from: Doug, a Handyman from San Antonio, TX
+This electrical troubleshooting question came from: Doug, a Handyman in Texas.

 Thanks for your electrical repair question Doug.